 Tip 2: Double-Check Your Internet Connection

 While your internet connection doesn’t have to be lightning-fast to deliver a high-quality Twitch stream to your viewers, it does have to be decent.
-Many experts suggest an internet speed of at least 3.6 Mbps when using a standard video camera and microphone.
+Many experts suggest a streaming internet speed of at least 8 Mbps when using a standard video camera and microphone.

 There are a number of great internet speed testing tools (such as Speedtest by Ookla) that can help you determine if your current internet service package is up to the task.
 Keep in mind that higher-quality cameras and microphones will require faster internet speeds.
 If you’re just starting as a streamer or on a tight budget, consider shopping around for an internet service package and equipment that won’t break the bank.
 After all, once you become a professional Twitch streamer, you can always upgrade your setup later on.